pivotal-cf/docs-phd-ds/data_service.md

 	`app-sinatra-services.rock.music.cf-app.com/env`

-	The browser displays the following JSON document (formatted for easier reading):
+	The browser displays the following JSON document (the output has been formatted for easier reading):

 	<pre class="terminal">